 Manufacturing engineering student takes pride in program

-Ana Ordonez Antunez is paving the way for future manufacturing engineering students as one of the students in the first graduating class for the major at Georgia Southern.
+Ana Ordonez Antunez is paving the way for future manufacturing engineering students as one of the students in the first graduating class, which will walk in 2019, for the major at Georgia Southern.

 The Honduran native was drawn to the University for its programs and the major for its practice in different sciences and design and development of machines, tools and equipment.
 The hands-on approach really appealed to her.

 “Georgia Southern sent a representative to my high school at Tegucigalpa to give a presentation about the University, and the engineering program caught my attention,” she said.
 “What really got me interested with manufacturing is that it practices different sciences including design and development of machines, tools and equipment.
 It is a hands-on program that requires critical thinking skills.”

 Manufacturing engineering, a rapidly growing field in the U.S., involves working in tandem with mechanical and electrical engineers to design products and ensure their manufacturability — everything from quality assurance to automation and information technology integration.
 Mechanical engineers are the driving force behind a growing industry of production, and students like Antunez are taking advantage of the training at Georgia Southern.

 “My dream is to work for a big company,” said Antunez.
 “It’s not an easy major…My main goal is to learn as much as I can about manufacturing engineering to not only improve my life and build a career, but also to innovate with new, modern technology.”

 Antunez takes her studies serious in and out of the classroom.
 This year she will act as the secretary for the Society of Manufacturing Engineers, a title she is honored to have.
 She credits many of her professors for having helped her along the way.